Goldilocks and the three bears shoebox stories!

 HOW TO READ?

-So you start to read to your kid.
-They may not be interested at first, but as you read they become curious and want to see what’s in the book.
+So when you begin to read to your child, they may not be interested at first, but as you read they become curious and want to see what’s in the book.

 PLAY-ROLE.